 (1) Online Application: The online application includes uploading and submitting statement of purpose; essay; and a recent college transcript.

-(2) Statement of Purpose (400-500 words): Introduce yourself and explain how a HERS internship benefits your professional goals.
+(2) Statement of Purpose (400-500 words): Introduce yourself and explain how a HERS internship benefits your academic goals of graduate school.
 Include a description of previous research experience.

 (3) Essay (400-500 words): Describe an important environmental issue affecting Indigenous communities, particularly one that is of interest to you.